Skip to Main Content

 A Railway-City Hotel That Reads as Architecture First

 Katowice has spent the better part of two decades reframing its identity.
 The coal and steel infrastructure that defined Upper Silesia through the twentieth century has been converted, conserved, and, in some cases, turned into cultural institutions that now attract visitors from across Europe.
 Against that backdrop, the city's premium accommodation tier has developed its own logic: properties that can hold their own in terms of physical presence against the industrial architecture that surrounds them.
 Hotel Monopol Katowice, part of the Likus Hotels group and a member of the Great Hotels of the World collection, sits in that context.
-At five stars and 108 rooms, it operates at the ceiling of what Katowice currently offers in hotel accommodation, and the building's address on Dworcowa Street, metres from the main railway station, is not incidental — it positions the hotel squarely within the city's architectural and civic centre.
+At five stars and 108 rooms, it sits near the top end of Katowice's hotel market, and the building's address on Dworcowa Street, metres from the main railway station, places the hotel within the city's architectural and civic centre.

 The Physical Case for a Historic Address